whaynes/STCW23/jekyll/assessments/Deck/OICNW-1-6B.md

 ### Condition

-{{ "On a ship underway or a full mission ship simulator, while in auto-pilot." | markdownify }}
+On a ship underway or a full mission ship simulator, while in auto-pilot.

 ### Performance requirement